 Last night, talking with a friend about personal histories and the formation of social justice awareness growing up in the American South, because – sometimes – that’s what girls like me talk about on a Friday night.

 I was asked a question, which caught me off guard because it was so direct and so wide…”When did you first start getting interested in, or aware of, social justice?”

 A basketball game played duplicate on televisions hard-mounted on old brick.
-Almost every person at the bar was a man, and had a pizza in front of them, a half-eaten burger between the man in flannel beside the man in flannel, talking to the pretty barkeep about running up mountains.
+Almost every person at the bar was a man, and had a pizza in front of them, a half-eaten burger between the man in flannel and a man in flannel, talking to the pretty barkeep about running up mountains.